-Use produce bags: keep fruit and veggies in a breathable storage bag like these pictured below:
+Keeping fruits and vegetables fresh longer involves proper storage, handling, and sometimes specific techniques tailored to each type of produce.
+Use produce bags: keep fruit and veggies in a breathable storage bag like this one pictured here:

 Be cautious of cold sensitive produce like potatoes, garlic and onions.
 They do well in cool dark environment and not in the fridge.